spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 Live migration is a process in which a running virtual machine (VM) moves to another cluster node while the guest workload continues to run.
 During live migration, the VM remains accessible.

 Successful live migrations rely on appropriately configured storage and networking and must be enabled as a feature gate.
-You enable live migration in the ``feature-gates`` field of the kubevirt configuration file in the Spectro VM Dashboard pack.
+Live migration is enabled by default in the ``feature-gates`` field of the kubevirt configuration file in the Spectro VM Dashboard pack.
+Refer to []

 Consider the following when migrating a VM node: